CuriousJr101/ICP2017F/Homework/2/README.md

      2
 ```

-The command finds the summation of a and c.
-Since there is no variable that's being assigned the value of the summation, the default variable *ans* is given the 1x1 double aarray value of 2 (a = 1 and c = 1).
+The command finds the sum of a and c.
+Since there is no variable that's being assigned the value of the summation, the default variable *ans* is given the double value of 2 (a = 1 and c = 1).
 Since there was a previous *ans* in the workspace, it rewrites the value of the variable.

 ```MATLAB
 >> d = [1 2 3 4]